 Sara Arjun is outstanding as Yalina in both parts.
 She transforms from Jameel’s daughter to Hamza’s wife and the mother of their child so naturally.
 Even with less screen time in part 2, she stands out in every scene.
 You’d never guess this was her Bollywood debut.

-Arjun Rampal as Major Iqbal is a menacing character inspired by Illyas Kashmiri, who was linked to Al-Qaeda and 26/11, and various other attacks.
+Arjun Rampal as Major Iqbal is a menacing character loosely inspired by Illyas Kashmiri, who was linked to Al-Qaeda and 26/11, and various other attacks.

 Why Have Dhurandhar Part 1 & 2 Become a Popular Topic of Discussion?

 Dhurandhar 1 and 2 aren’t historical documentaries, even though they include memorable chapters.
-Director and writer Aditya Dhar mixes real events with fiction to fit the story, and the disclaimer says these movies are meant for entertainment.
-Real people inspired each character in both these movies to a great extent, but I watched without expecting everything to be historically accurate.
+Director and writer Aditya Dhar mixes real events with flickering timeline to fit the story, and the disclaimer says these movies are meant for entertainment.

 Still, the way real events are woven into the fictional storytelling has a strong impact on viewers.
 Blending fact and fiction draws the audience in emotionally, making the suspense or tragedy feel more immediate by tapping into memories and headlines we already know.